Contact you local AFI to be considered for an ABFP contribution to supplement other f

 Located in Southern Ontario*

-The business must be physically located and operating in southern Ontario as serviced by our participating southern Ontario Aboriginal Financial Institution partners (* Note: IAPO Agriculture and MVDF projects have expanded service-delivery areas).
+The business must be physically located and operating in southern Ontario as serviced by our participating southern Ontario Aboriginal Financial Institution partners (* Note: FNAFO Agriculture has expanded service-delivery areas).

 Full-time**